Your bounce rate can be such a scary number, right?

 But the problem is that numbers can be misleading.

-After all, how high is really too high?
+After all, how high is too high, really?

-In this post, I’m going to show you how you can fully measure and assess your bounce rate.
+In this post, I’ll show you how to fully measure and assess your bounce rate.
 That way, you’ll know if it’s actually too high for your industry or if it’s perfectly normal.

 I’ll share tips and tricks on how to audit your bounce rate and understand what’s driving it up.